What is Cloudfleet?

 Cloudfleet offers a Basic Edition that allows you to explore the platform and its features without incurring any costs.
 The Basic Edition includes a fully managed Kubernetes control plane and a limited number of compute nodes, enabling you to deploy and run containerized workloads across multiple cloud providers and on-premise environments.
 CFKE Basic Edition is used by many customers for development, testing, and small non-critical workloads.
 For more information, refer to the Pricing documentation.

-Cloudfleet enables hybrid deployments by allowing self-managed Linux servers to join your cluster with a single command.
-This feature empowers customers to integrate their existing on-premises infrastructure or utilize servers from unsupported cloud providers within the CFKE Node Auto-provisioner.
+Cloudfleet enables hybrid deployments by allowing self-managed Linux servers to join your cluster.
+This powerful feature lets customers integrate infrastructure from any cloud provider, on-premises data centers, or edge locations.
+Self-managed nodes can be provisioned using Terraform for automation or added manually, making Cloudfleet truly infrastructure-agnostic beyond the natively supported cloud providers.
 For more information, refer to the self-managed nodes documentation.

 Global Secure Networking